-Students enroll in five courses during the semester.
+Students enroll in five courses during the semester for a total of 16 U.S. semester credits (4.0 Pomona credits).
 The academic program consists of:

 There is no CR/NC option on this program.

 Students live in a combination of guest houses, hostels, or small hotels.
 Throughout the semester students will also stay in homestays in Kisumu, Nairobi, and Takaungu, a rural village on the Kenya coast.